antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-28-the-top-8-countries-for-expats.md

 ### 8. Netherlands

-Maybe it&#8217;s for the canals, its typical houses or the colourful tulips in spring, but for sure Netherlands has a lot to offer to expats, such as International communities and good working conditioning.
-Also, Dutch people speak perfectly English, so it would be easier to settle down even if you don&#8217;t speak the local language yet.
+Maybe it's for the canals, its typical houses or the colourful tulips in spring, but for sure Netherlands has a lot to offer to expats, such as International communities and good working conditioning.
+Also, Dutch people speak perfectly English, so it would be easier to settle down even if you don't speak the local language yet.

 <img  src="/img/uploads/2018/03/architecture-3125679_1920.jpg" alt="" width="1920" height="1280" srcset="/img/uploads/2018/03/architecture-3125679_1920.jpg 1200w, /img/uploads/2018/03/architecture-3125679_1920-300x200.jpg 300w, /img/uploads/2018/03/architecture-3125679_1920-768x512.jpg 768w, /img/uploads/2018/03/architecture-3125679_1920-1024x683.jpg 1024w, /img/uploads/2018/03/architecture-3125679_1920-1150x767.jpg 1150w" sizes="(max-width: 1920px) 100vw, 1920px" />